View Space: Learning Representation across Arbitrary Graphs: RGVT: A Fully Inductive Graph Encoder

-The optimization target $\hat{\theta}$ includes $\{f_k, \theta\}$ during pretraining, and only $f_k$ during adaptation. \revised{This formulation enables pretrained RGVT to produce representations for arbitrary graphs without retraining, while predictors tailor it to each dataset.} With an appropriate choice of recurrent depth $L_k$, lightweight predictors can adapt effectively to unseen graphs, even in label-scarce settings.
+During pretraining, the optimization target $\hat{\theta}$ includes both the encoder parameters $\theta$ and the predictor $f_k$, whereas during adaptation to a new dataset, only $f_k$ is optimized given representations by frozen $\Psi$.
+This enables a pretrained RGVT to produce representations for arbitrary graphs without retraining, while lightweight predictors specialize the representations to each dataset.
+With an appropriate choice of recurrent depth $L_k$, such predictors can adapt effectively even in label-scarce or previously unseen graphs.